Princeton-CDH/devenv/getting-started-django-models.md

     To turn this off later, you can switch `'DEBUG'` to `'INFO'`.

+*Still to be done: customizing the auto-generated models, configuring them to be managed by Django, etc.*

+## End your work session

 When you end your session, you should `exit` your pipenv shell, `exit` your shell session on your virtual machine, and then use `vagrant halt` to